ceu-lang/ceu/docs/requests.md

 ## The Full Conversion

-Putting it all together, follows the full conversion, from the syntactic sugar to the full expansion:
+Putting it all together, the full conversion is as follows, from the syntactic sugar to the full expansion:

 ```
 output/input (<in1>,<in2>,...) => <out> <NAME>;